Looking ahead to the 2021 Division One National

 Zander had not reached the Buckby summit pound when Dr Phil Smith was undertaking his doctoral studies into the species in the 1990s.
 The first classic sign I noticed, more than a decade ago, was the disappearance of gudgeon over two or three seasons.
 Roach then virtually disappeared, except for isolated pockets of fish weighing between 3oz and 1lb plus.
 On a positive note, larger bream started to show.

-The Canal & River Trust first started to tackle the zander issue on this year’s National venue in 2015, with some financial support from the controlling clubs.
-There are now some signs that this investment is paying off, as small roach are beginning to appear in catches in a few areas after a general absence of the best part of a decade.
+The Canal & River Trust first started to tackle the zander issue on this year’s National venue way back in 2015, with some financial support from the controlling clubs.
+There are now some signs that this investment is paying off, as last year small roach began to appear in catches in a few areas after a general absence of the best part of a decade.
 Has this National come a little too early for the out-and-out roach experts?
 The balance of probability is yes.

 I don’t expect any blanks and I think the doomsters on social media who are predicting a disastrous National are being far too negative.
 I remember some really challenging Nationals with masses of blanks.
 The 1979 Division One on the Ouse and Cam, the 1981 Ancholme event, and more recently the 2018 Division Two on the North Bank of the Nene spring to mind.